 The Retirement Series is creating the definitive edition of Thomas Jefferson’s letters and papers covering the period from 1809 to 1826 in both letterpress and digital form.
 Jefferson’s retirement is the least studied and yet one of the most fascinating periods of his life.
 During these years, spent primarily at Monticello, he founded the University of Virginia, and in selling his own unrivaled book collection, he began the transformation of the Library of Congress into a great cultural institution.
 But he also had time to ponder and distill his final word on the multiplicity of topics that interested him, with his extensive, thought-provoking exchanges with John Adams being only one of the richer examples.
 Highlights of the Retirement Series portion of the project include:

-- The Retirement Series has published sixteen volumes (through 2019), containing over 9,200 accurately transcribed and annotated documents.
+- The Retirement Series has published seventeen volumes (through 2021), containing nearly 10,000 accurately transcribed and annotated documents.
 A new volume comes out every year, and the anticipated completion date for the project is 2028.

 - Two-thirds of the documents written by Jefferson are being published for the first time, and the figure for letters he received is even higher.